sid209e/Python-examples/README.md

 # Python Examples for Practice

-Welcome to the Python Examples for Practice repository!
 This collection contains a variety of Python code examples that can help you practice and improve your programming skills.
 The repository will be regularly updated with new examples.

 ## Getting Started